TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 3/Zechariah 3.1.md

 ---

-And he showed me Joshua the high priest standing before the angel of Jehovah, and Satan standing at his right hand to be his adversary.
+He showed me Joshua the high priest standing before the angel of Yahweh, and Satan standing at his right hand to be his adversary.